AriFordsham/GHCWiki/new-ghci-debugger.md

 ### Pending

+- Merge the tick transformation of the coverage tool and the debugger.
+Simon: currently I have hacked Coverage.lhs so that it doesn't support the hpc tools any more.
+I turned a few things off and fiddled with where some of the ticks were generated.
+The changes aren't all that large, so it should be possible to come up with a single piece of code which serves both purposes.
+One thing you should be aware of is that, now, the tick function is applied to the local variables which are in scope at the tick location.
+This means that some of the code in the compiler for handling ticks, that is needed for hpc, probably doesn't work.
+This is simply because that code does not expext the tick function to be applied to anything.

 - Replace Loc with a proper source span type.
 Currently I use a quadruple of Ints to represent a source span.
 Hpc also has its own representations of spans, as does GHC.
 It would be nice if we all used the same one (namely the one in GHC).
 (EASY)

 - Investigate whether the compiler is eta contracting this def: "bar xs = print xs", this could be a problem if we want to print out "xs".
 (MODERATE)